solvmanifold/LatentTrader/idea.md

    - `run-model` for model execution
    - `report-daily` for report generation
    - `prompt-daily` for prompt generation
-   - `generate-classification-dataset` for ML datasets
+   - `generate-dataset` for ML datasets

 ### 🚧 Implementation Plan